genevaers/User-Documentation/docs/AdvancedFeatures/Examples/NewWorkbench.md

 Note: There is no option to select a Group at this point, because ADMIN is a system administrator user ID.
 7. Click **OK**.

 You are now logged on to the GenevaERS Workbench.
-To create a new User ID:
+Create a new User ID:

 1. Select **Administration** > **New** > **User**
 2. In the **Name** field type **USERDEV1**.
 This user is going to be assigned to a developer group.